JoshuaR830/Discounts/README.md

 Eclipse should be easier - just needs JUnit and Java 8 (1.8.0_191)

+To run the program (main) go to UnidaysDiscountChallenge.java and click run You will then be able to enter the items in your basket Press enter and the total price will be calculated

 My approach to the problem
 - I started off creating empty methods with no code
 - I then created JUnit test cases that would ensure that my code output the correct things